f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab4.rst

 Lab 4:  Test & Validate a Failover Scenario
 -------------------------------------------

-In Lab 4, we will manipulate a BIG-IP interface to see how it affects basic failover events.
+In Lab 4, we will manipulate BIG-IP interfaces to see how it affects basic failover events.

 Lab Tasks:
 **********
-* Task 1: Disable a BIG-IP Interface
+* Task 1: Disable BIG-IP Interfaces
 * Task 2: Enable both Interfaces on ACTIVE BIG-IP

-Task 1: Disable a BIG-IP Interface
+Task 1: Disable BIG-IP Interfaces
 ==================================

 In Task 1, we will simulate a "link down" failure on the ACTIVE